Kingxukai/linux/Documentation/filesystems/configfs.rst

 The most basic function of a config_item_type is to define what operations can be performed on a config_item.
-All items that have been allocated dynamically will need to provide the ct_item_ops->release() method.
-This method is called when the config_item's reference count reaches zero.
+All items that have been allocated dynamically will need to provide the woke ct_item_ops->release() method.
+This method is called when the woke config_item's reference count reaches zero.

 struct configfs_attribute